Nicole L’Huillier pays homage to Walter Smetak with her CERN's sonic experiments

 Simetría was a residency programme developed in partnership between Arts at CERN, ALMA, ESO and the Corporación Chilena de Video and supported by COINCIDENCIA, Pro Helvetia's Swiss-South America exchange programme, and the Ministry of Culture, Art and Heritage in Chile.

-Main image: Nicole L'Huillier, La PARACANTORA at in the ALICE Experiment at CERN's Large Hadron Collider, Geneva.
+Main image: Nicole L'Huillier, La PARACANTORA at the ALICE Experiment, CERN, Geneva.
 Courtesy the artist

-Article by Ana Prendes, Communications and Content Manager
+Article by Ana Prendes, Communications and Content Producer at Arts at CERN